bcgov/moh-iam/keycloak-themes/README.md

 ## moh-idp
 This theme package contains a theme for the moh-idp realm Login page.

-The top level heading (Ministry of Health) is set by the Realm Display Name which can be configured in Keycloak's Admin console.
+The top level heading (Ministry of Health) is set by the Realm HTML Display Name which can be configured in Keycloak's Admin console.

 The second level heading is set in the messages.properties file in the theme.